QuadRank: Engineering a High Throughput Rank: BiRank

-\parag{Shifted 32-bit L1 offset.} Poppy \cite{poppy} uses an additional 64-bit zeroth level, so that 32-bit L1 values are sufficient.
-Even though the L0 layer is already very small, we remove it completely.
-Rather than \(\rank(i\cdot S)\), the rank at the start of the \(i\)'th superblock, we store
+\parag{Shifted 32-bit L2 offset.} Poppy \cite{poppy} uses an additional 64-bit third level L3, so that 32-bit L2 values are sufficient.
+Even though this L3 layer is already very small, we remove it completely.
+Rather than directly encoding \(\rank(i\cdot S)\), the rank at the start of a superblock, we store

-in the 32-bit L1 value.
+in the 32-bit L2 value.
 The remainder \(\rank(i\cdot S)\bmod 2^{11}\) will be added to the 16-bit \(b_j\) delta for each block in the superblock.
 This configuration supports inputs up to \(2^{43}\) bits, or 1 TiB, since \(n<2^{43}\) implies \(\rank(i\cdot S)/2^{11} < 2^{32}\).

 \parag{Size of a superblock.} Each superblock must contain at most \(2^{16}\) bits, so that the 16-bit \(b_j\) can represent their deltas.
 Thus, we could fit \(\lfloor 2^{16} / B\rfloor = 132\) blocks inside each superblock, but we round this down for computational efficiency: \(S := 128\cdot B\).